Ian-T-Dixon/Disease_Prediction/README.md

 * [Symptom Severity](./Data/Cleaned/symptom_severity_clean.csv) is a list of all symptoms with a weight to indicate severity.

-Two more tables are created programmatically:
+Two more tables are created from the existing data:

-* [Disease Info](./Data/Cleaned/disease_info.csv) is the result of joining Disease Description and Disease Precaution, and is used by Flask to give the end-user information on the predicted disease.
+* [Disease Info](./Data/Cleaned/disease_info.csv) is the result of joining Disease Description and Disease Precaution on name of Disease, and is used by Flask to give the end-user information on the predicted disease.

 * [Boolean Dataset](./Data/Cleaned/dataset_bool.csv) is the encoded dataset (see After, below).
-To make predictions, the model expects symptoms passed in this format of Boolean per symptom.
+To make predictions, the model expects symptoms passed in this format of Boolean per alphabetical symptom.

 SQLAlchemy is used to update the database directly from Pandas DataFrames (rather than the exported .csv files).

 ## Data Cleaning & Processing

 Using Python dictionaries and pandas.DataFrame.replace(), many replacements were made to the dataset for the sake of clarity and consistency.
-The main dataset of disease symptoms per case was then transformed to contain columns for every possible symptom, each containing boolean values.
+The main dataset of disease symptoms per case was then transformed to contain columns for every possible symptom, each containing Boolean values.

 ### **Before Encoding**
 ![data_df](./Images/data_df.png)